adanieljohnson/SWP_student_writing_guide/120-Reading_strategies.Rmd

 ## Remember To THINK While You Read
-If you read a scientific article but do not understand it, it is tempting to think you are somehow at fault.
-Instead, take a step back and ask yourself, “__why__ am I confused?
+This might sound silly, but many students read scientific literature under the faulty assumption that "it's published, so it HAS to be true."
+As a result, when you read a scientific article but do not understand it, you are tempted to think you are somehow at fault.
+Instead, take a step back and ask yourself, "__why__ am I confused?"

 * Do I not have the needed background knowledge?
 What am I missing?
+(It's Google time!)
 * Is the argument flawed somehow?
 Does the evidence not back up their claims?
 * Is the writing not clear?
 Could this author have told the story more clearly?”

-Taking this step back to ask “why” is called __metacognition__, which literally means thinking about your own thinking.
+Taking a step back to ask “why” is called __metacognition__, which literally means thinking about your own thinking.
 It is a simple yet very powerful learning strategy.
 The more you do it, the faster your scientific reading AND writing skills will develop.

 Thinking about WHY you are confused does several things simultaneously.
 First, it turns down that annoying voice in the back of your head saying “I can’t do this!”
 No, you are not the only one who has that little “doubt gremlin;” other students and even your professors regularly doubt their ability to understand things.
 Your professors simply have learned how to identify where and why they are confused.
 That brings us to another important point: if you can identify the source of your confusion, you can address it more quickly.

 Metacognition also turns what you read into a dialogue.
-We’re going to let you in on a little secret: just because something is published it does not mean it is well written or communicates clearly.
+We’re going to let you in on a little secret: just because something is published it does not mean it is well written, communicates clearly, or is even true.
 “Peer reviewed” means an article has been read by others working in the field who think it is worthwhile for others to read.
 It does not mean an article is perfect.
 Sometimes you are confused because the author was unclear.

 ## Practicing Reading Scientific Literature

-[This page](http://url) describes three exercises that you can do on your own anytime to improve your literature reading skills.
+[This page](#readstrats125) describes three exercises that you can do on your own anytime to improve your literature reading skills.